Orange County Dog Bite and Attack Lawyer

 Contact an Experienced Orange County Dog Bite Attorney

 My name is Rivers Morrell, III and I have served the residents of Irvine, Anaheim, Mission Viejo and all of Orange County for more than 40 years.
 I have managed hundreds of dog bite cases, and am prepared to ensure that you or your loved one receive the best outcome possible in your case to provide maximum opportunity for a full recovery.
-I invite you to contact my office to schedule an appointment, or call and speak with me personally at 949-273-2693 for a free consultation.
+I invite you to review the strong recommendations of our former clients and the legal industry and contact my office to schedule an appointment, or call and speak with me personally at (949)305-1400 for a free consultation.